 These viruses usually infect animals and only occasionally spread to people.
 Because the original animal source of these viruses has not yet been identified precisely, doctors are not sure how the virus infects the first person in an outbreak.
 However, experts think that the first person is infected by handling or eating an infected animal, such as a fruit bat or primate (apes and monkeys).
 Marburg virus infections have occurred in people exposed to bats (for example, in mines or caves).

 Once a person has been infected, the infection can then spread from person to person when people come in direct contact with the skin or body fluids (saliva, blood, vomit, urine, stool, sweat, breast milk, or semen) of an infected person.
 Evidence shows that people cannot transmit the infection before they develop symptoms.
-However, body fluids from dead people often transmit the infection, particularly to people who transport and prepare corpses for burial, but even touching a body can spread the infection.
+However, body fluids from dead people often transmit the infection, particularly to people who transport and prepare corpses for burial.

 Ebola is not thought to spread through the air (for example, in droplets dispersed when people cough or sneeze).
 If such spread does occur, it is probably very rare.

 In some people who recover, the Ebola virus is eventually completely eliminated from their system, and they are no longer contagious.
 In other people, the virus remains for a time in areas of the body that are protected from attack by the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more (such as the eyes or semen).
 The genetic material of the Ebola virus can remain in semen for a year or longer after men no longer have symptoms.